Grants For Teaching

 This grant was established by Robert and Louise Lee in 1995.

-This award is usually $1,500; however, this year the grant dividend has grown to $7,700 and we will be able to fund up-to three collaborative teams.
-This year’s award will be in addition to a funded FEID award.
-The collaborative team will detail on their budget narrative how the money will be distributed amongst their team.
+This award is usually $1,500; however, during the 2022-2023 academic year the grant dividend had grown to $7,700 and from those funds we were able to fund three collaborative teams (we funded 2 more teams with funding from the Provost’s Office).
 This allows co-instructors of a class and/or co-curricular activity either to divide the stipend or to work out assigned time.

 Other Grant Resources